 - Homebuyers Report – also known as a homebuyers survey or a house buyers survey, this is the most popular survey as it will look more closely at the property to identify potential problems such as damp, mould and fungi, subsidence and other issues.
 The report will offer detailed advice on problems as well as suggesting what repairs or remedial action should be undertaken.

-- RICS Building Survey – this is the most comprehensive survey and will look in depth at the building, lifting floor boards to find any flooring problems, moving furniture and probing deeply into the condition of the property.
+- RICS Building Survey – this is the most comprehensive survey and will look in depth at the building, lifting floor boards to, moving furniture and probing deeply into the condition of the property.
 The report will include estimates for both the cost and the time needed to make repairs as well as explaining what may happen if these problems are ignored.
-This type of survey is recommended for older properties where you suspect there may be structural or other issues hidden away in the fabric of the building.
+This type of survey is recommended for older properties where you suspect there or other issues hidden away in the fabric of the building.

 - Mortgage Valuation Report – this is a basic assessment of the value of the property and does not take into account any potential faults.
 It is used by the bank or building society to establish whether the home is worth what they are being asked to lend against it.
 It is similar to an MOT in that it only assesses certain factors and should not be taken as a reflection of the overall condition of the property.
 It is important to remember that a mortgage valuation is for the benefit of the bank and is not designed for buyers assessing a property.

 - Energy Performance Certificate (EPC) – by law, all properties put up for sale must have an energy performance certificate.
 This rates the home on a scale from A to G, providing a colour coded assessment similar to the ones you will see on large electrical appliances.
 The EPC will show both the current efficiency of the property and the potential efficiency if certain basic improvements are made.
 An EPC is valid for ten years, so if you move again within this time, you should be able to use the original certificate, although if you have made improvements it may be worth getting your home reassessed.